 - Don't bring expensive bikes - leave your "good" bikes at home.
 Or plan on locking them up well.

-- Fat tire (Cruiser, Mountain bikes) bikes do better on the soft playa sand
+- Fat tire (Cruiser, Mountain bikes) bikes do better on the soft playa sand - but cruisers may look cool, but take more effort to pedal.
+Mountain bikes with working gears do best.

 - Make sure you have a comfy seat - otherwise your rump will suffer.
 You can build a comfy seat with padding and duct tape and/or cloth/fur etc. Or buy them, but the comfy gel ones can be expensive